Welcome to The Robert A. Cumins Collection of Photography

 ---To learn more about my vintage Kennedy Collection of photographs and its October 19th auction in New York's Swann Auction Galleries, please click "News" on the toolbar above to locate the story.

-An original print of this image (without the watermark) is available to collectors.
+An original chromogenic print of this image or others from the series (without the watermark) is available to serious collectors of historic photography.
 For more information, please email Robert A. Cumins at: RCUMINS@AOL.COM

 This image, which captured the approach of the second hijacked plane to the South Tower, appeared on the cover of People Magazine and won the 2001 National Press Photographers Association's Picture of the Year Award.
 It is part of the permanent collection and on display in the Newseum's 9/11 Gallery in Washington, DC.
-It is currently on exhibit at the New Jersey State Museum as it commemorates the ten-year anniversary of September 11 with a major exhibition, 'Remember 9.11.
+It is currently on exhibit at the New Jersey State Museum; 'Remember 9.11.
 Reflections and Memories from New Jersey.'